Vaskovskied/markdown-previewer-fcc/README.md

 # It's working terrible on mobile devices.
-Don't even try to use it!
+Don't even try to use it this way!